Lola T300 car-by-car histories

 So just one of the Hogan cars has vanished although HU18 also remains a mystery.

 There was a mass turnover of T300s for the 1974 season, with many cars leaving the Pro circuit and heading off to SCCA Nationals.
-Norm Marx bought the Kwech/Thomas HU5, John McDonald retained HU6, Brad Blankenship bought Pieper's HU7, Hogan retained one of HU10 and HU11, Floyd Sable bought Flickinger's HU14, and Kroll retained HU15.
+Norm Marx bought the Kwech/Thomas HU5, John McDonald retained HU6, Brad Blankenship bought Pieper's HU7, Hogan retained one of HU10 and HU11, Floyd Sable bought Flickinger's HU14, Kroll retained HU15, and Danny Ongais acquired the Jones/Eisert HU17.

-So that leaves five cars that go missing after the 1973 season: Mike Brockman's HU1 from Orlando, FL, Sandy Shepard's HU2 from Denton, TX, Doug Barrow's HU8 from Riverside, CA and Kevin Bartlett's HU17 from California, plus that second Hogan car.
-Four new combinations appeared in 1974 to account for most of these, all of them in California: Eddy O'Brien, Bill Baker, John Briggs and Joseph Schultz.
+So that leaves four cars that go missing after the 1973 season: Mike Brockman's HU1 from Orlando, FL, Sandy Shepard's HU2 from Denton, TX, and Doug Barrow's HU8 from Riverside, CA, plus that second Hogan car.
+Four new combinations appeared in 1974 to account for these, all of them in California: Eddy O'Brien, Bill Baker, John Briggs and Joseph Schultz.